Research & Science

 Accelerating medical RESEARCH while EDUCATING to and ADVOCATING for the melanoma community.

-Due to the remarkable development of both targeted therapy and immunotherapy, the national melanoma death rates have decreased in both men and women by ~6%; however, the incidence rate in both men and women has increased by ~2%1.
 Although we have achieved a number of important scientific milestones, much more work remains to be done in cutaneous melanoma as well as ocular and other rare melanoma subtypes.
 For more information on our broad scientific portfolio, download the MRF Research Portfolio.

 Visit the Why Research Matters blog to hear the important perspectives of patients and researchers.